jihunhwang/jihunhwang.github.io/_pages/links.md

 </li>

 <li>
   For Purdue students: You can look up the previous grade distributions of courses/professors at Purdue in <a href="https://www.boilergrades.com/">Boiler Grades</a>.
-Also <a href="https://purdue.io/">Purdue.io</a> makes your life so much easier when looking up course descriptions.
+Also <a href="https://purdue.io/">Purdue.io</a> and <a href="https://boilerclasses.com/">BoilerClasses</a> makes your life so much easier when looking up course descriptions.
 </li>

 <li>